MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 - AKS can be deployed in two different [networking models](/azure/aks/concepts-network#azure-cni-advanced-networking).
   - Kubenet networking: AKS nodes are integrated within an existing virtual network, but pods exist within a virtual overlay network on each node.
-  - Azure Container Networking Interface (CNI) networking: the AKS cluster is integrated within an existing virtual network resources and treated as a single large network, with pods attributed their own IP address.
+  - Azure Container Networking Interface (CNI) networking: the AKS cluster is integrated within an existing virtual network resource and treated as a single large network, with pods attributed their own IP address.

 - By default, pods are non-isolated and accept traffic from any source and can send traffic to any destination; a pod can communicate with every other pod in a given Kubernetes cluster; Kubernetes doesn't ensure any network level isolation, and doesn't isolate namespaces at the cluster level.